mmayeras/mmayeras.github.io/content/posts/openshift/nmstate.md

 #### Edit dns search and/or nameservers and add custom routes
 In this example, 3 search are added.
 The primary interface ens18 is used.
 Initally configured using dhcp static lease I need to configure the same IP adress and ensure default route is created.

+{{< admonition danger "Danger" >}}
-> By default, the manifest applies to all nodes in the cluster.
+By default, the manifest applies to all nodes in the cluster.
 To add the interface to specific nodes, add the spec: nodeSelector parameter and the appropriate <key>:<value> for your node selector.

->
->You can configure multiple nmstate-enabled nodes concurrently.
+You can configure multiple nmstate-enabled nodes concurrently.
 The configuration applies to 50% of the nodes in parallel.
 This strategy prevents the entire cluster from being unavailable if the network connection fails.
 To apply the policy configuration in parallel to a specific portion of the cluster, use the maxUnavailable field.
+{{< /admonition >}}

 ```yaml
 apiVersion: nmstate.io/v1